 Overview

-- Civil and Structural Engineering – Designing and maintaining infrastructure such as roads, bridges, and buildings.
+- Civil & Structural Engineering – Designing and maintaining buildings, roads, and bridges.

-- Surveying – Assessing land and structures for development.
+- Surveying – Assessing land, property, and costs for development.

-- Architecture and Planning – Designing, developing, and managing urban spaces.
+- Architecture & Urban Planning – Designing and managing city spaces.

-- Building Services Engineering – Ensuring energy-efficient, sustainable building solutions.
+- Building Services Engineering – Creating energy-efficient and sustainable systems.

 Average Construction Graduate Salary